Arthur McInnarney: 1947 New Zealand, North Island, and Mt Albert

 McInnarney in his Mt Albert jersey in 1947.

 In 1947 McInnarney had returned to his former Mt Albert rugby league club.
 He was chosen for Auckland to play a 'rest of the North Island' team.
 Then a week later he was selected by Scotty McClymont, Colin Siddle, and Albert Falwasser in the North Island team to play the South Island.
-The match was played at Carlaw Park on July 5 and saw the North Island team win 24-12 before what was said to be “the greatest crowd in the history of Carlaw Park” with somewhere between 20,000 and 35,000 present.
-Following the match there were “ten certainties” named for the New Zealand side to tour Britain and France with another trial to be held on Tuesday the 8th.
+The match was played at Carlaw Park on 5 July and saw the North Island team win 24–12 before what was said to be "the greatest crowd in the history of Carlaw Park" with somewhere between 20,000 and 35,000 present.
+Following the match there were "ten certainties" named for the New Zealand side to tour Britain and France with another trial to be held on Tuesday the 8th.
 Then after the trial which was attended by 5,000 spectators McInnarney was chosen in the three quarters by selectors Scotty McClymont, Ernie Asher, and Jim Amos for the tour.
-It was said that he was 28 years old (though he was actually now 29), weighed 12st 6lb, and was 5ft 9lb.
+It was said that he was 28 years old (though he was actually now 29), weighed 12st 6 lb, and was 5 ft 9 lb.

-On August 15 a civic function was held at the Auckland Town Hall to farewell the New Zealand rugby league team.
-The Mayor of Auckland, Mr. John Allum spoke to a large crowd and gave “special congratulations” to “Arthur McInnarney, who had overcome a serious war wound to be the only member of the 1939 team who had again been selected”.
-The players left onboard the RMS Rangitiki liner for Britain later that night with more than 2,000 spectators watching its departure.
+On 15 August a civic function was held at the Auckland Town Hall to farewell the New Zealand rugby league team.
+The Mayor of Auckland, Mr. John Allum spoke to a large crowd and gave "special congratulations" to "Arthur McInnarney, who had overcome a serious war wound to be the only member of the 1939 team who had again been selected".
+The players left on board the RMS Rangitiki liner for Britain later that night with more than 2,000 spectators watching its departure.